min2ha/ukwa-site/content/target/65521/index.en.md

   "subject": "Brexit"
 }

-# Norton View, The: The EU Withdrawal Bill: not our finest hour!

 Lord Norton points out the valuable and constructive work done by the Lords outside the Chamber to improve the EU Withdrawal Bill